Goodwill opens Good Neighbor Centers in Webster, Greece

 GREECE, N.Y.
-(WROC)—As part of their initiative to provide direct access to much-needed community resources, Goodwill will open two Good Neighbor Centers on Tuesday, June 7.
+(WROC) — As part of its initiative to provide direct access to necessary community resources, Goodwill will open two new Good Neighbor Centers in Webster and Greece Tuesday.

 The Good Neighbor program works with local schools, non-profit groups, and community service organizations to provide support and assistance to people in the surrounding area.